 Ed Gallucci’s iconic Bruce Springsteen photographs are featured in the Netflix movie “Clive Davis: The Soundtrack Of Our Lives”.
 In addition another of Ed’s Bruce Springsteen photographs is now a permanent part of the NYU Clive Davis Exhibit on display at NYU TISCH.

-Ed’s work is currently hanging in the Matthew Opera House & Art Center in Spearfish, SD.
+Ed’s work is currently hanging in the Art Expressions Gallery in Custer, SD starting in 2024.

 Gallucci was born and raised in Park Slope Brooklyn, graduated high school in 1964 Berkeley Heights, NJ, studied graphic design and has a BFA in photography from the Kansas City Art Institute 1967-2013.
 He founded Gallucci Studio, Inc. in New York City in 1978, Sun Dog Ltd in 1994, Gallucci Imaging, Inc. in NJ 1999.

 He has three grown children and four grandchildren and lives with his wife Donna in Custer, SD.